 It is composed of 19 representatives of several organisations and administrations concerned with youth issues (e.g. eight representatives of youth organisations) (2015 grand-ducal regulation on youth, Art.
-1) (see: Youth councils and youth advisory boards).
+1).

 2 - The National Youth Council is an umbrella organisation that gathers the youth organisations in Luxembourg.
 Its main objective is to increase active participation of young people in society.